How to help them feel comfortable

 - Sudden or frequent dizziness

 Use your best judgment when caring for someone with the flu and try to make sure they are comfortable and their needs are met.
-And don't forget to sanitize and disinfect everything you and the person sick touches so the sickness won't spread.
+And don't forget to sanitize and disinfect everything you two touch so the sickness won't spread.
 We recommend using a UV sanitizer like the PhoneSoap or HomeSoap for items like your phone, controllers, remotes, utensils, and other hard, non-porous items.